Herbert S. Lewis

 Herbert S. Lewis (born May 8, 1934) is a Professor Emeritus of Anthropology at the University of Wisconsin-Madison, where he taught from 1963 to 1998.
-He has conducted extensive field research.
+He has conducted extensive field research in Ethiopia and Israel and worked with Oneida Indian Nation of Wisconsin.
+Aside from publications based on ethnographic field research he has written theoretical works about political leadership and systems, ethnicity, cultural evolution.
+Since the late 1990s he has published extensively about the history of anthropology, much of it offering new insights into the work and thought of Franz Boas.

 Biography

 Early life

 Although born across the Hudson River in New Jersey he grew up in several communities around New York City, spending his high school years in Lynbrook on Long Island.
 He also had the chance to work in Manhattan for several summers and to attend graduate school at Columbia University.